Why Do Most Brands Stay Clear of Black History Month?

 What’s more, these should ideally be part of all year round initiatives, sustained efforts that build on the awareness generated during special events such as Black History Month.
 According to Mary Zerafa, VP of Sales & Marketing at Briabe Mobile, a mobile advertising solutions provider with expertise marketing to diverse consumer groups:

 “In the last 10 years, we’ve seen a lot more brands recognize how important it is, especially when it comes to millennials.
 Millennials are synonymous with multicultural, and represent 92 percent of the country’s population growth in the last decade.
-This generation represents the future of the U.S. marketplace, which will account for 30 percent of all retail sales by 2020.
+This generation represents the future of the U.S. marketplace, which will account for 30 percent of all retail sales.
 It’s important when marketing to a multicultural audience, to make sure you are reaching out in a meaningful way that will resonate.
 Connecting with them is key to future business success.”

 More than any one campaign, long-term, sustainable corporate endeavors will win the lifelong support and advocacy of consumers.